In addition to this FAQ page, this course has a dedicated help page.

 If in doubt, the information on the course website is the authoritative version.

 Yep, you can, although make sure you’ve read the course’s “own machine” policy.

 If you do want to go ahead with that, head over to the software setup page.

 I’m having trouble getting everything working on my own computer—can I bring it to the labs for help?

 The labs are one of the most important times for learning the course material, and there’s lots to learn!
 This means that while you can bring your own computer to labs, and the tutors might be able to give you some advice if you’re having trouble, the labs aren’t a time where we can troubleshoot all the install issues on your machine.
 I’m sorry that we can’t do this (I want you to get the problems sorted out as well!) but there’s just not enough time in the labs and it’s not fair to the other students.

-Finally, there’s always Piazza, although when you ask on Piazza it’s really important to provide as much information as possible about what’s going wrong, what you’ve tried already and what you think might be the cause (otherwise it’s hard to figure out what the problem might be).
+Finally, there’s always the COMP2300 forum, although when you ask on the COMP2300 forum it’s really important to provide as much information as possible about what’s going wrong, what you’ve tried already and what you think might be the cause (otherwise it’s hard to figure out what the problem might be).

 Do I have to use my own laptop/desktop machine?

-Nope, you’re welcome to just use the computers in the CSIT labs.
+Nope, you’re welcome to just use the computers in the CSIT labs and the Peter Karmel building.
 We’ll make sure they’ve got all the software you need.